The Best Soul Food Spots in America to Visit on Your Next Road Trip

-Bring mac and cheese, fried catfish, and sweet potato pie straight into your home.
+Indulge in mac and cheese, fried catfish, and sweet potato pie.

-As someone who was born and raised in Georgia—in my grandma and great grandma’s kitchens—my palate craves collard greens cooked with ham hocks, fried chicken with hot sauce (legs are the best part, no debate here), and pork chops.
-New York’s soul food scene is where I was reminded of who and where I came from, that I’ll always have roots deeply planted in the soils tended by my family before me.
+I was born and raised in Georgia and my palate craved collard greens cooked with ham hocks, fried chicken with hot sauce (legs are the best part, no debate here), and pork chops.
+But even though I was states away from my forever home, New York proved itself to have a soul food scene where I was reminded of who and where I came from.

 Not to be confused with Southern comfort food, soul food has historic roots that differentiate it from other American cuisines.
 The legacy of soul food is marinated in tenacity and soaked in a pot of togetherness.

 “Soul food is the Southern food that Black migrants took outside the south and transplanted in other parts of the country,” says soul food scholar and culinary historian, Adrian E. Miller.
 “Soul food is usually more intensely seasoned, relies on the use of a variety of meats, and usually borders the line between savory and sweet.”

 A major impact on the development and preservation of what we know of as soul food in the United States was The Great Migration that started at the beginning of the 20th century and continued through the 1970s.